When I first started playing guitar two decades ago, there wasn’t a lot of quality info online.

 Today I’ll show you some of the best places to learn guitar online for free, so you don’t have to sift through all the search results yourself.

-Regardless of your skill level or playing style, I think you can find some great options here.
+Regardless of your skill level or playing style, I think you can find some useful options here.

 Let’s get started.